kubevela/kubevela.github.io/versioned_docs/version-v1.1/end-user/traits/more.md

 ## 1. Get from capability canter

-KubeVela allows you to explore capabilities maintained by platform team.
+KubeVela allows you to explore capabilities maintained by platform-engineers.
 There are two commands in kubectl vela
 plugin: `comp` and `trait`.

 In case you haven't installed kubectl vela plugin: see [this](../../developers/references/kubectl-plugin#install-kubectl-vela-plugin).